THE ART OF JANE KELLAHAN

 Wanaka Arts Society awarded Jane Kellahan 'Overall First Prize' for her work 'Rainfall'.
 The work is currently for sale.
 Please contact Jane.

-Jane organised and created two back to back shows in Queenstown and Wanaka.
+Jane created two back to back shows in Queenstown and Wanaka.
 This was an event designed for Land Search and Rescue in which to pay gratitude to the volunteers and their partners and a tribute to the lives lost.
 Jane donated $2550 to LandSAR.

 "Excellent and breath-taking paintings.
 Composition's are soft, whilst light captured is strong and powerful.
 Jane's paintings are definitely Museum pieces.
 Stimulating works that provoke contemplation.”